sandunwijerathne/phpassignment/README.md

 Configure the database: Open XAMPP and start Apache and MySQL.
 Navigate to http://localhost/phpmyadmin/ in your web browser and restore the database for your WordPress project.

-Database backups are inside the SQLBACKUP Folder
+Database backups are inside the db Folder

 Configure WordPress: file wp-config.php and edit the settings to match your local database.